verrazzano/verrazzano/release/docs/README_OPEN_SOURCE.md

 | Rancher                      | 2.6.7   | Manages multiple Kubernetes clusters.                                                    |
 | WebLogic Kubernetes Operator | 3.4.0   | Assists with deploying and managing WebLogic domains.                                    |

-## Distribution Layout
+## Distribution layout

-Verrazzano Community Edition includes the following artifacts:
+Verrazzano Open Source Edition includes the following artifacts:

-* `operator.yaml`: a collection of Kubernetes manifests that can be used to deploy the Verrazzano platform operator
+* `operator.yaml`: A collection of Kubernetes manifests that can be used to deploy the Verrazzano platform operator
-* `operator.yaml.sha256`: sha256 checksum of the operator.yaml artifact
+* `operator.yaml.sha256`: SHA256 checksum of the `operator.yaml` artifact
-* `verrazzano-<major>.<minor>.<patch>-linux-amd64.tar.gz`: Verrazzano distribution with binaries compiled for AMD64 Linux Distributions
+* `verrazzano-<major>.<minor>.<patch>-linux-amd64.tar.gz`: Verrazzano distribution with binaries compiled for AMD64 Linux distributions
 * `verrazzano-<major>.<minor>.<patch>-linux-amd64.tar.gz.sha256`: SHA256 checksum of `verrazzano-<major>.<minor>.<patch>-linux-amd64.tar.gz` artifact
-* `verrazzano-<major>.<minor>.<patch>-darwin-amd64.tar.gz`: Verrazzano distribution with binaries compiled for Darwin AMD64 (MacOS) Distributions
+* `verrazzano-<major>.<minor>.<patch>-darwin-amd64.tar.gz`: Verrazzano distribution with binaries compiled for Darwin AMD64 (MacOS) distributions
 * `verrazzano-<major>.<minor>.<patch>-darwin-amd64.tar.gz.sha256`: SHA256 checksum of `verrazzano-<major>.<minor>.<patch>-darwin-amd64.tar.gz` artifact

-The layout of the Verrazzano distribution is given :
+The layout of the Verrazzano distribution is as follows:

 * `verrazzano-<major>.<minor>.<patch>/`
   * `README.md`
   * `README.html`
-  * `LICENSE`: The Universal Permissive License (UPL)
+  * `LICENSE`: The Universal Permissive License (UPL).
   * `bin/`
-     * `vz`: Verrazzano command line interface
+     * `vz`: Verrazzano command-line interface.
-     * `vz-registry-image-helper.sh,bom_utils.sh`: Helper scripts to download the images from the bill of materials (BOM)
+     * `vz-registry-image-helper.sh,bom_utils.sh`: Helper scripts to download the images from the bill of materials (BOM).
   * `manifests/`
-     * `k8s/verrazzano-platform-operator.yaml`: Collection of Kubernetes manifests to deploy the Verrazzano platform operator
+     * `k8s/verrazzano-platform-operator.yaml`: Collection of Kubernetes manifests to deploy the Verrazzano platform operator.
-     * `charts/verrazzano-platform-operator/`: Helm charts for Verrazzano Platform Operator
+     * `charts/verrazzano-platform-operator/`: Helm charts for the Verrazzano Platform Operator.
-     * `profiles/<default.yaml, dev.yaml, managed-cluster.yaml, oci.yaml, ocne.yaml>`: Sample built-in configuration profiles to simplify a Verrazzano installation
-     * `verrazzano-bom.json`: Bill of materials (BOM) containing the list of docker images required for installing Verrazzano
+     * `verrazzano-bom.json`: Bill of materials (BOM) containing the list of Docker images required for installing Verrazzano.

 ## Install Verrazzano using a private container registry

 You can install Verrazzano using a private Docker-compliant container registry.
 This requires the following:

-*    Loading all required Verrazzano container images into your own registry and repository.
+*    Loading all the required Verrazzano container images into your own registry and repository.
 *    Installing the Verrazzano platform operator with the private registry and repository used to load the images.

 To obtain the required Verrazzano images and install from your private registry, you must:
-*    Download the required Verrazzano images defined in `verrazzano-bom.json` as tar.gz file using `vz-registry-image-helper.sh`
+*    Download the required Verrazzano images defined in `verrazzano-bom.json` as `tar.gz` file using `vz-registry-image-helper.sh`.
      ```
      $ bin/vz-registry-image-helper.sh -b ../manifests/verrazzano-bom.json -f ~/verrazzano_distribution.tar.gz
      ```
-*    Expand the TAR file to a directory of your choice
+*    Expand the TAR file to a directory of your choice.
      ```
      $ tar xvf ~/verrazzano_distribution.tar.gz -C <directory>
      ```
-*    Load the product images into your private registry
+*    Load the product images into your private registry.
-*    Install Verrazzano using the installation instructions, see the [Verrazzano Installation Guide](https://verrazzano.io/latest/docs/setup/install/installation/).
+*    Install Verrazzano using the instructions in the [Verrazzano Installation Guide](https://verrazzano.io/latest/docs/setup/install/installation/).

 Verrazzano release versions and source code are available at https://github.com/verrazzano/verrazzano.